 \subsection{Experimental Setup}

-We test our technique on a variety of image datasets, including Bars and Stripes~\citep{bowles2024better}, MNIST~\citep{lecun1998mnist}, NIST (similar to MNIST, but with reduced resolution: 8$\times$8), and FashionMNIST~\citep{xiao2017fashion}.
-For each dataset, we construct binary classification tasks by randomly selecting two classes.
-Training, inference, and gradient calculations are all performed in simulation, assuming ideal error-corrected hardware.
+We first test our technique on a variety of image datasets, including Bars and Stripes~\cite{bowles2024better}, MNIST~\cite{lecun1998mnist}, NIST (similar to MNIST, but with reduced resolution: 8$\times$8), and FashionMNIST~\cite{xiao2017fashion}.
+For each image dataset, we construct binary classification tasks by randomly selecting two classes.

+We also test \sol{} on a synthetic quantum dataset based on the 1D transverse-field Ising model (TFIM) to emphasize its broad applicability to QML tasks beyond image classification.
+The TFIM Hamiltonian can be written as $H = -J \sum_{\expval{i,j}}\sigma^z_i - g\sum_i \sigma^x_i$.
+Here, $\expval{i,j}$ denotes a sum over only nearest neighbor sites on the chain.
+For our synthetic dataset, we set $J=1$ and generate random samples of $g$ pulled from a uniform distribution on the interval $[0,2]$.
+We focus on classifying two distinct ground-state phases: the disordered phase ($g > 1$) and the ordered phase ($g < 1$).
+We generate datapoints as the set of pairwise correlation functions between the first spin and all others in the chain, similar to \cite{franco_quantum_SHAP2026}.
+This gives us datapoints of the form:

+where $L$ is the length of the 1D chain.
+As such, successful classification relies on the model's ability to identify the phase based on spatial correlations among spin operators at each site.

+Training, inference, and gradient calculations are all performed in simulation, assuming ideal error-corrected hardware, except for a selection of results which undergo noisy simulation (Fig.~\ref{fig:hardware_noise}).
 As simulation is computationally prohibitive for larger systems, we focus on smaller, but representative, datasets to evaluate \sol{}.
+Our trained circuits are all constructed from a hardware-efficient ansatz consisting of alternating rows of single-qubit rotations and two-qubit CNOT gates.
+These layers are repeated multiple times to increase the number of model parameters.
+An example with 4 qubits is shown below:

+In such a circuit, the number of parameters is proportional to the number of qubits $\cross$ the number of layers.
+Generally, selecting a layer count between 1$\cross$ and 2$\cross$ times the number of qubits provides the best accuracy (as demonstrated by our selection for the number of layers in Table~\ref{tab:models}).

-All simulation code is written in Python 3.12.1, using Qiskit 2.0.0~\citep{qiskit2024} and PennyLane 0.41.1~\citep{bergholm2022pennylaneautomaticdifferentiationhybrid}.
-Data preprocessing was performed with scikit-learn 1.6.1~\citep{scikit-learn}, and the optimization for training circuit parameters was performed using COBYLA~\citep{COBYLApowell1994direct}, as implemented in Scipy 1.15.1~\citep{2020SciPy-NMeth}.
+All simulation code is written in Python 3.12.1, using Qiskit 2.0.0~\cite{qiskit2024} and PennyLane 0.41.1~\cite{bergholm2022pennylaneautomaticdifferentiationhybrid}.
+Data preprocessing was performed with scikit-learn 1.6.1~\cite{scikit-learn}, and the optimization for training circuit parameters was performed using COBYLA~\cite{COBYLApowell1994direct}, as implemented in Scipy 1.15.1~\cite{2020SciPy-NMeth}.
 Due to the difficulty of training the angle-embedded model, we used a gradient descent optimizer implemented in PennyLane.
-Experiments are run on a local cluster, consisting of nodes with the AMD EPYC 7702P 64-core processor.
+Experiments are run on a local cluster comprising nodes with the AMD EPYC 7702P 64-core processor.
 We spawn virtual machines with 8 cores and 32 GB of memory.